williamvhhuynh/williamvhhuynh/README.md

 ### Hi there 👋

-🌱 I'm currently studying finance but hope to transition to cs :)
+🌱 I'm currently studying finance but hope to transition to quant :)

 <!--
 **williamvhhuynh/williamvhhuynh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.